Skip to main content

 Doanh Nguyen

-Doanh Nguyen (he/him) is a sophomore majoring in Math-Computer Science at Warren College.
+Doanh Nguyen (he/him) is a junior majoring in Math-Computer Science at Warren College.
 Growing up, Doanh did not see people in his family or community go to college, but with their unconditional support, he became the first person to attend a four-year university within his family.
 Doanh is passionate about STEM because he feels that STEM advancements are the key to a brighter future.
 With breakthroughs in science and engineering, he feels he will have a direct impact on the betterment of our society.
 He hopes to one day work closely with AI, believing that AI is the future and the key to many beneficial breakthroughs.

 • Esmeralda Rico